Thoughts on the War with Iran

 There’s a specifically English tradition that the government doesn’t concern itself with the identities of the ordinary men and women of the country.
 Prior to the twentieth century, births and deaths were registered by the church, taxes were collected on land or trading of particular goods.
 There was never a national bureaucracy keeping records of individuals.

 (There’s a famous quote about how prior to 1914 Britons would hardly have any routine contact with any officials of the government.
 Orwell?
 Keynes?
-I can’t find it and I’m quite annoyed).
+I can’t find it and I’m quite annoyed4).

 A census was introduced in 1801 to guide recruitment strategy for the Napoleonic wars, and National Registration was brought in in 1939 for the Second World War, and abolished later.
 Measures such as National Registration smacked of Napoleonic totalitarianism.
 The government exists to serve the people, not the people for the government.
 My life is no business of the government until I bring myself to its notice, by committing a crime, or travelling abroad, or handling large amounts of money, etc.